 How customer service fits in e-Commerce

-In the e-Commerce planning process, customer service is part of the experience you develop.
+In the e-Commerce planning process, customer service is part of the experience you create.

 You set it up before you launch.
 It’s part of your customer experience after you launch.
 And it helps you keep track of how well you’re meeting customer needs.